-I, , declare the following:

-- 1. I am a duly authorized agent of , a vendor applying for a permit under the City of Seattle's Free-Floating Bike Share Program. - 2.
-I have reviewed and understand the Free-Floating Bike Share Program Permit Requirements for the 2018-2019 Permit Year, including all requirements and appendices. - 3.
-I have the authority to bind the vendor-applicant to the permit application and to the permit requirements the City established for this program. - 4.
-The vendor-applicant has complied with all permit requirements in preparing the permit application and all the information in the application is true and complete. - 5.
-The vendor-applicant shall comply with all permit requirements for the duration of any permit approved under these permit requirements. - 6.
-The vendor-applicant understands that if the vendor does not comply with all permit requirements, the City may revoke the permit or take other enforcement actions described in the permit requirements and the Seattle Municipal Code.

-I certify under penalty of perjury under the laws of the State of Washington that the foregoing is true and correct.
+I, , declare the following: 1. .
+I am a duly authorized agent of , a vendor applying for a permit under the City of Seattle's Free-Floating Bike 2. .
+I have reviewed and understand the Free-Floating Bil ke Share Program Permit Requirements for the 2018-2019 Permit Year, including ing all requirements and appendices.
+3. .
+I have the authority to bind the vendor-applicant to the ne permit application and to the permit requirements the City established for this prog 4. .
+The vendor-applicant has complied with all permit re application and all the information in the application - 5. quirements for the duration of any permit approved under these permit requirements.
+6. .
+The vendor-applicant understands that if the vendor of requirements, the City may revoke the permit or take in the permit requirements and the Seattle Municipal Code.
+I certif ify under penalty of perjury under the laws of the State of Washington that the foregoing is true ar and correct.
+Signat nture Date and Place of) ) s.s.
+Count ty of) This is is to certify that on this day of20 hefore e me, the undersigned, a notary public in and for the Stat ee of duly comm nissioned and sworn, personally appeared to me known to be the (title) of the corporation or limited liability ty company that executed the forego oing instrument, and acknowledged the said instrument t to be their free and voluntary act and of said corporation or limited liability company, for the u and or n oath stated that he was authorized to execute said instr ument, and that the seal affixed is the corpor orate seal of said corporation.
+WITN NESS my hand and official seal, the day and year first ab oove written.
+Notary ry Public in and for the State of